 The Parochial Church Council (PCC) of St Pauls Harold Hill with St Thomas’, Noak Hill

-Personal data relates to a living individual who can be identified from that data.
+1. Your personal data – what is it?Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”).

-The District Church Council of St Thomas’ Noak Hill is the data controller (contact details below).
+2. Who are we?The District Church Council of St Thomas’ Noak Hill is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

-The DCC of St Thomas’ Noak Hill complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+3. How do we process your personal data?The DCC of St Thomas’ Noak Hill complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We use your personal data for the following purposes: –

 4. What is the legal basis for processing your personal data?

 5. Sharing your personal dataYour personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to other church members or for purposes connected with the church.
 We will not share your data with third parties without your consent.